 At varying degrees in the middle, you have folks who are increasingly sensitive.
 We all know people who are highly sensitive and can easily get their feelings hurt.
 We may be those people.

 Then, on the far side of the continuum, we reach the land of “dysphoria.”
-A word of Greek origins that means excessive pain too hard to bear.
+A word of Greek origin that means excessive pain too hard to bear.
 It is this highly intense and volatile flavor of rejection sensitivity that is commonly associated with ADHD.

 Today, experts define RSD as the extreme sensitivity to perceived rejection, criticism, judgment, and/or a sense of personal failure.

 What is the Connection Between RSD and ADHD?

 A child growing up with ADHD often receives an abundance of criticism and negative feedback from authority figures in their lives and/or people they care about.
 Parents, teachers, coaches, caregivers, siblings, extended family.
 They may struggle with tasks and activities that come easily to other kids.

 All of these factors can lead to feeling deficient, lacking, unworthy.

 The emotional dysregulation associated with ADHD includes both the way that emotions are experienced as well as they way that they are expressed.
 And this holds particularly true as to rejection (or the possibility of rejection).